nredell/forecastML/README.md

 windows <- forecastML::create_windows(data_train, window_length = 12)

 #------------------------------------------------------------------------------
-# User-defined model function - LASSO
+# User-define model - LASSO
-# The model_function() wrapper function takes 2 positional arguments.
-First, a data.frame
+# A user-defined wrapper function for model training that takes the following
-# with a target and features with exactly the same format as
-# returned by create_lagged_df(type = 'train').
-Second, a column index of the target.
-The
+# arguments: (1) a horizon-specific data.frame made with create_lagged_df(..., type = "train")
+# (e.g., my_lagged_df$horizon_h) and, optionally, (2) any number of additional named arguments
-# function returns a model object suitable for the user-defined predict function.
-The returned model
+# which are passed as '...' in train_model().
+The function returns a model object suitable for
-# may also be a list that holds meta-data such as hyperparamter settings.
+# the user-defined predict function.
+The returned model may also be a list that holds meta-data such
+# as hyperparamter settings.

-model_function <- function(data, outcome_cols = 1) {
+model_function <- function(data, outcome_cols) {

   x <- data[, -(outcome_cols), drop = FALSE]
   y <- data[, outcome_cols, drop = FALSE]